ispras/scrapy-puppeteer-service/README.md

 If your want to reuse your browser context simple send context_id in your query.
 All request return their context ids in response.
 Also you could reuse your browser page and more actions with it.
-In order to so you should send closePage=false in your previous request, that would made service save current page and return its page_id.
+In order to do so you should send in your request pageId that is returned in your previous request, that would make service reuse current page and return again its pageId.
-If you want to send request to this use page_id and context_id params in your next request.
+If you want to close the page you are working with you should send in query param "closePage" with non-empty value.
 If you want your requests on page make through proxy, just add to normal request "proxy" param.
 Proxy username and password params are optional.
 Also you can add extra http headers to each request that is made on page.